rockettheme/docs/Docs/joomla/extensions/rokbridge/INDEX.md

 RokBridge is a non-invasive, bi-directional bridge for Joomla and the forum platform phpBB3.
 By following a few simple sets, you can easily integrate the two platforms, providing registration, user syncing and syncing of login sessions.

-Traditionally bridges for Joomla have been a variety of hack's in both the Joomla and the forum code base, resulting in a precarious solution that was prone to break with updates on either side.
+Traditionally bridges for Joomla have been a variety of hacks in both the Joomla and the forum code base, resulting in a precarious solution that was prone to break with updates on either side.
 This is not the case with RokBridge due to its non-invasive characteristics.
 RokBridge has been developed with the help of key members of the phpBB3 team to ensure that no hacks are required on the Joomla or phpBB3 side.
 Everything just works.

 Requirements
 -----